 - building a competitive advantage

-Manufacturers struggle to keep up with continuously shifting customer expectations and ever-changing marketing-sales environments.
+Manufacturers struggle to keep up with continuously shifting customer expectations and ever-changing digital marketing-sales environments.

 One method to manage this is to develop effective and robust external business relationships, who collaborate to achieve business goals.

-It is these business relationships that enable manufacturers to pivot quickly, efficiently and successfully.
+These business relationships enable manufacturers to pivot quickly, efficiently and successfully.
 It brings positive results for all parties.

 Business partnering is more cost-effective than a company acquisition or hiring more in-house employees that require extensive training.